Save the Date

 The Rockland County Office for the Aging offers a free week long stay at a assisted living facility.
 A new home care component to the program allows an individual to remain in their home with an aide for a specific period of time.
 Respite is available for individuals 60 and older who reside in Rockland County and have a caregiver.

-The CHORE SERVICE offers FREE, simple household repairs for Rockland County senior citizens, ages 60+, and people with disabilities.
+The CHORE Service offers FREE, simple household repairs for Rockland County senior citizens, ages 60+, and people with disabilities.
 Repairs include fixing leaking faucets and toilets, replacing light bulbs and smoke detector batteries, installing grab bars, replacing switches, light fixtures and plugs on lamps, putting plastic on windows, weather stripping and hanging pictures.
 No outdoor work, no emergency repairs.
 There is a charge for materials.
 Contributions to the Chore Service are appreciated.
 Services now offered through Home Aides of Rockland.
 Contact Tom Ternquist at 845-634-2024.

-(Expanded In-home Services for the Elderly Program) - Provides case management and non-medical in-home services to income-eligible seniors 60 and over.
+Provides case management and non-medical in-home services to income-eligible seniors 60 and over.
 Potential clients cannot be receiving assistance from Medicaid or any other entitlement program 845-364-2120 or 845-364-2113.

-(Home Energy Assistance Program) - People over age 60, who meet certain income guidelines or are collecting SSI, can be subsidized on their heating bills.
-Diane Ricottone 845-364-2115.
+(Home Energy Assistance Program) - People over age 60, who meet certain income guidelines or are collecting SSI, can be subsidized on their heating bills 845-364-2101.

-(Health Insurance Information, Counseling and Assistance Program) - provides information, education and counseling about Medicare and other health insurances to all Medicare beneficiaries and their loved ones.
+Provides information, education and counseling about Medicare and other health insurances to all Medicare beneficiaries and their loved ones 845-364-2118.

 Provides people with information on current issues relating to seniors.
-Published bimonthly.
+Published bi-monthly 845-364-2108.

 Preliminary telephone evaluation of long-term care needs.
 Referrals to appropriate service programs ranging from delivery of meals to nursing home placements.
-Follow-ups on calls.
+Follow-ups on calls 845-364-3444.